SchoolOfCode/ai-tools-audit-vector-space-voyagers/Presentation.md.md

 A drawback is the cost of co-pilot for our developer team (100 people).
 Co-pilot costs 10 USD per person per month.
 Also, it would not benefit the other non-technical employees (150 people).
 There are also privacy concerns; it infers from existing code in your codebase, which there are concerns about sharing.

 ## Mistral

+Mistral is an AI-powered writing tool that can write code, aswellas essays reports, and more.
+This means it can be used to not only program a site, but to create information to be displayed on the site.
+Mistral also allows for a variety of languages to be used, such as Python, Java, and more, being a huge help for a variety of companies if they all use different languages.

+Mistral does have its risks, such as not being able to create the code that is needed, or that it may not be able to create the information in a way that is useful to the user.
+Another risk is that it may not be able to create the code in a way that is secure, or reliable.
+Mistral also has no clear accessibility features, meaning that it may not be able to create the code in a way that is accessible to all users.

+Being a payed software, it charges for usage by providing tokens when the API is used, meaning it can be good for small usages, but if used a large amount, the cost could go over what the company could afford.